3 reasons to build your growth strategy on processes and KPI

-Year after year success in a tough field
+Year after year of success in a tough field

 Following Audi's first victory, demands and rules have changed several times.
 New technologies have seen the light, and strong competitors have challenged the German team.

-But because the team are on top of their measurements and processes, they have been continuously one step ahead of the game.
+But because the team is on top of their measurements and processes, they have been one step ahead of the game.
 And always ahead of the competitors.

 If you use the same principles in your growth strategy, you will reach your targets — year after year after year.

-See how process-optimised companies perform compared to average in the SPI Benchmark 2019.
-You get in-depth insights into 160 KPIs in 622 international companies.
-If the 230-page benchmark is a bit much for you, we have made an accessible, digestible Executive Summary, which sums up the most critical KPIs and tendencies.
+See how process-optimised companies perform compared to the average in the SPI Benchmark 2022.
+You get in-depth insights into KPIs in more than 500 international companies.
+If the 230-page benchmark is a bit much for you, we have made an accessible, digestible Executive Summary which sums up the most critical KPIs and tendencies.